ON-LINE vs.

 problems may not be readily recognized.

-Now, with so many new ways to acquire content, these
+with so many new ways to acquire content, these problems

-problems can be compounded by the divergence of the
+can be compounded by the divergence of the different

-formats DVCAM and mini DV can use SMPTE code but also
+and mini DV can use SMPTE code but also utilize another

-utilize another type of time designation termed DV Time.
+type of time designation termed DV Time.
+The newest

-The newest acquisition method is direct to drive (or disc)
+acquisition method is direct to drive (or disc) recording,

-recording, in which the camcorder actually creates digital
+in which the camcorder actually creates digital video files

-video files that do not necessarily even use time code in
+that do not necessarily even use time code in the

-the conventional sense.
-And of course, digitally created
+conventional sense.
+And of course, digitally created video,

-video, graphics and animation for instance, have no
+graphics and animation for instance, have no inherent SMPTE

-inherent SMPTE time code other than what is assigned for
+time code other than what is assigned for use in their

-Due to all of this revolutionary new technology, a
+to all of this revolutionary new technology, a surprising

-surprising number of editors who work with “desktop video”
+number of editors who work with “desktop video” do not

-do not really have an understanding what SMPTE time code
+really have an understanding what SMPTE time code really

-really consists of, other than numbers on a screen; or know
+consists of, other than numbers on a screen; or know that

-that it is something that can actually be heard and seen on
+it is something that can actually be heard and seen on a

 graduate has winced when I first introduced them to its